mate-academy/jv-program-common-mistakes/java-core/junit/registration-validation.md

 * Don’t ignore checkstyle rules.
 * Figure out which way is better to initialize your RegistrationServiceImpl class instance: `@BeforeEach` or `@BeforeAll`, what’s the difference?
 * Make sure you name your methods according to [convention](https://google.github.io/styleguide/javaguide.html#s5.2.3-method-names).
-* Add tests for all possible User's parameters (null login/password/age, user under 18/18/over 18 years old, negative age, and so on...)
+* Add tests for all possible User's parameters (null login/password/age, user under 18/18/over 18 years old, negative age, and so on...).
-* Make sure that after successful registration user was added to storage and `register` method returns correct user
+* Make sure that after successful registration user was added to storage and `register` method returned correct user.
-* Don't use `register` method to save a user in the storage when you test this method
+* When you test `register` method don't use it to save a user in the storage (same login case).
 * Don't create one big if with all conditions.
 Better to split one big if into several small ones.

 ```java